layout filler image Coyote Acres Ranch layout filler image

 Sheep Trax Joe 129J

 This ram's dam is an AI-sired daughter of the Polycott 551Y ram, and her dam is one of those ewes that just continue to impress, Clover 540C (she keeps appearing on pedigrees!).
 She is still here, and lambed again in September 2022 (a single) and May of 2023 (twins).
-Being a C, she is 8 years old, and just produced a phenomenal ram in January of 2022 (see listing for Canon 233K).
+Being a C, she is 9 years old.
+She produced a phenomenal ram in January of 2022 (see listing for Canon 233K).
 This ram's dam (540C's daughter), Polly 998G, tends to lamb every 8 months and produced twins in January 2022.
 Joe 129J is standing out as perhaps the best ram of the May 2021 bunch (though I have to admit, I saw two from that crop that sold to Veteran Colony, and they sure looked good).
 Scrapie genotype RR.
 On July 26, 2022 he weighed 207 pounds.
 Because this ram is looking better and better all the time, and he is scrapie genotype RR, I left him up for sale but I also really like him, so I used him.
 This is one of those times where you can't quite put your finger on why he didn't sell, but other people's loss is definitely my gain.
 This is not a ram you ship if he doesn't sell, this is a ram you put to work in your own flock.
 The longer he has been here, and the more he matured, the more I realized I really didn't want to sell him at all.
-I just used him again for January 2024.
+I used him again in a small synchronized group in 2023 so he has January lambs on the ground.
+I do plan to use him in April for September 2024 lambs, as he has a good out-of-season record.

 Sheep Trax Fortune 188F GAVL 1414C